-With the commercial launch of DEXYCU and YUTIQ, we continued the build-out of our commercial infrastructure and marketing activities during the first quarter of fiscal 2019.
-Sales and marketing expense, which totaled \$7.3 million in the three months ended March 31, 2019, consisted primarily of (i) \$3.0 million related to our contract sales organization which includes 10 YUTIQ and 34 DEXYCU key account managers, (ii) \$2.0 million of marketing program and agency costs, (iii) approximately \$1.5 million of personnel and related costs, and (iv) \$258,000 of professional services primarily related to development of our distribution channel and market access.
+With the commercial launch of DEXYCU and YUTIQ, we continued the build-out of our commercial infrastructure and marketing activities during the third quarter of fiscal 2019.
+Sales and marketing expenses increased by \$4.1 million, or 113%, to \$7.8 million for the three months ended September 30, 2019 from \$3.6 million for the same period in the prior year.
+This increase was primarily attributable to (i) \$2.5 million related to our contract sales organization which includes our YUTIQ and DEXYCU key account managers and (ii) \$1.5 million of marketing programs and agency costs.